raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 ## Prepare the USB mass storage device
 Starting with the 2017-04-10 release of Raspbian you can install a working Raspbian system to a USB mass storage device by copying the operating system image directly onto your USB device, in the same way that you would for an SD card.
 To perform this step, follow the instructions [here](../../../installation/installing-images/README.md), remembering to select the drive that corresponds to your USB mass storage device.

-Once you have finished imaging your USB mass storage device, remove it from your computer and insert it into your Raspberry Pi 3.
+Once you have finished imaging your USB mass storage device, remove it from your computer and insert it into your Raspberry Pi.

-## Boot your Raspberry Pi 3 from the USB mass storage device
+## Boot your Raspberry Pi from the USB mass storage device

-Attach the USB mass storage device to your Raspberry Pi 3 and power it up.
-After between five and ten seconds the Raspberry Pi 3 should begin booting, and display the rainbow splash screen on an attached screen.
+Attach the USB mass storage device to your Raspberry Pi and power it up.
+After between five and ten seconds the Raspberry Pi should begin booting, and display the rainbow splash screen on an attached screen.

+Note that if the USB boot bit is set, you do not need an SD card to be present in the Raspberry Pi for USB boot to work.